Should you max out your 401k? It’s an intimidating question.

 There are so many pieces of advice on what to do here, but the honest advice is to do what mentally works for you.

 Suppose you can take emotion out of the equation.
 In that case, it’s just a math problem comparing interest rates vs. the rate of return of your 401k investment options.
 But let’s not fool ourselves.
 Paying down debt is a mindset shift.

 If I Am Married, Should Both Of Us Max Out Your 401ks?

 If you are married, then you have an additional opportunity.
 I was maxing out my 401k.
 My wife was making $50k pretax in ordinary income a year.
 We decided we would max out hers too.
-That was a big mindset shift in our house.
+That was a significant mindset shift in our house.

 But what it allowed us to save $40k a year into our 401ks plus get the company matches.
-It also allowed us avoid ~$12k in taxes.
+It also allowed us to avoid ~$12k in taxes.

 We only did this for a few years.
 Maybe two.
 I didn’t think about it earlier in our relationship.
 She walked away from her job a couple years ago once our twins were born.

 Should I Max Out My 401k Or Pay Off the Mortgage?

 Your 401k should be a priority.
 Funding creates a snowball that compounds over time.
 I look at it this way, if my salary is 80k, then I actually make $49.500 before taxes.
 That means I can only buy a house based on an income of 60k a year, not 80k.